Healthy Homes Assessment Clive

 Rental Property Home Assessments Clive

-Areas of rental properties that are impacted by Healthy Homes Standards.
-Healthy Homes Standards in Clive include each:
+Property rental areas that are affected by Health Homes Standards.
+Healthy Homes Standard in Clive include each:

 • Bedrooms